 The quickest way to tell if you’re drinking enough is to check the colour of your urine.

 If the colour matches the first three on the chart, you are well hydrated.
 Any higher than number five, you are dehydrated.

 There are also a number of dehydration symptoms to watch out for beyond natural thirst:

 - Difficulty concentrating

-- Hydration is important for optimal day-to-day functioning, and to replace fluids lost through exercise.
+- Hydration is important for day-to-day functioning and to replace fluids lost through exercise

-- Stay on top of your hydration levels by noticing the colour of your urine – the lighter it is, the more hydrated you are.
+- Stay on top of your hydration levels by analysing the colour of your urine.
+The lighter it is, the more hydrated you are